ReubenReny03/hihito/README.md

 # hihito Bot 🤖✨

-Welcome to **LinkedIn Comment BFF Bot**!
+Welcome to **hi hito**!
 This script is your AI-powered bestie that chills on LinkedIn posts, looks for specific keywords in comments, and slides in with replies like a pro. 💬✨

 ---